marcusbaer/botbuilder-example/README.md

 # Testing

-Inspect bot with Bot Explorer.
+Inspect bot with Bot Emulator.

 # How to do bots